 I can only speak from personal experience, but I will say this: It is my belief that by alleviating my depression and anxiety through EMDR, my cognitive function has improved.
 However, at this time I still view my experience with ADHD as a separate issue.

 It’s possible that if you have ADHD and psychological trauma that EMDR will help you as a whole.
 Whether EMDR can be used as a specific intervention for ADHD isn’t something I found when I researched this.
+If you’re wondering if EMDR could be a solution for you, I recommend talking to a therapist you trust.
+If you don’t have one or if the idea of finding one feels too daunting, you may consider trying an online service such as BetterHelp.

 How I Got Into EMDR